-• Pain.
-The healthcare team will give you medication to control the pain and it is important that you take it as you are told so you can move about as advised.
-Your surgeon may use a splint or sling to help to control the pain.

-• Bleeding during or after the operation.
-You may need a blood transfusion.

-• Infection of the surgical site (wound).
+- Pain.
+The healthcare team will give you medication to control the pain and it is important that you take it as you are told so you can move about as advised. - Bleeding during or after the operation.
+It is unusual to need a blood transfusion. - Unsightly scarring of your skin.
+The cut is at the front of your shoulder.
+It usually heals to a neat scar. - Infection of the surgical site (wound).
 It is usually safe to shower after 2 days but you should check with the healthcare team.
 Keep your wound dry and covered.
 Let the healthcare team know if you get a high temperature, notice pus in your wound, or if your wound becomes red, sore or painful.
-An infection usually settles with antibiotics but you may need another operation.

-• Allergic reaction to the equipment, materials or medication.
+An infection usually settles with antibiotics but you may need another operation. - Allergic reaction to the equipment, materials or medication.
 The healthcare team is trained to detect and treat any reactions that might happen.
 Let your doctor know if you have any allergies or if you have reacted to any medication or tests in the past.